loyada/dollarx/README.md

   // All the following expressions are equivalent

-  has cssClass "condition" inside dialog has cssClass "condition" and (is inside dialog) has cssClass "condition" and (is containedIn dialog) has cssClass "condition" and (is descendantOf dialog) has cssClass "condition" and (has ancestor dialog)
+  has cssClass "abcd" inside dialog has cssClass "abcd" and (is inside dialog) has cssClass "abcd" and (is containedIn dialog) has cssClass "abcd" and (is descendantOf dialog) has cssClass "abcd" and (has ancestor dialog)

-  element inside dialog  withClass "condition" is inside dialog withClass "condition" element withClass "condition" inside dialog
+  element inside dialog  withClass "abcd" is inside dialog withClass "abcd" element withClass "abcd" inside dialog

-  element withClass "condition" descendantOf dialog element that(has cssClass "condition") inside dialog element that(has cssClass "condition", has ancestor dialog) element that((has cssClass "condition") and (has ancestor dialog))
+  element withClass "abcd" descendantOf dialog element that(has cssClass "abcd") inside dialog element that(has cssClass "abcd", has ancestor dialog) element that((has cssClass "abcd") and (has ancestor dialog))

-  element that(has cssClass "condition") and (has ancestor dialog)
+  element that(has cssClass "abcd") and (has ancestor dialog)
 ```